nozhanb/landCoverClassification/README.md

 ### 2.1 Satellite Imagery Acquisition

 All the acquired satellite imageries in this work were collected from [EO Browser](https://www.sentinel-hub.com/explore/eobrowser).
 However, for the purpose of this work the required satellite imageries are provided in the ___trainingImage___ directory under the ___trainingModel___ directory (see 3 for file system structure of this repository).
+It is important to note that in order to acquire the infrared intensity values one has to create an account on EO browser.
+Also, by creating an account on EO browser you will have more options to work with when it comes to downloading an image including the single band acquisition (what we need for this work) or the format of the output file (e.g. ___png___, ___tiff___).

 ### 2.2 Training Data Set